simoncen/simoncen/README.md

 I am a Computer Engineering undergrad @UofT with experience being a part-time assistant at Microsoft and a frontend marketing developer intern at Coinsquare.

-- 🌱 I’m currently learning Cloud Computing and AI.
+- 🌱 I’m currently learning blockchain, cloud computing, and AI.
 I am really fascinated about the changes these two tools can bring to us.

 - 📫 How to reach me: Email me at simoncen2@gmail.com!
 I'd love to chat.